 The great thing about this is that you can get to know a very large number of people within that same two years.
 Because there is nothing going on with anyone it is not like you’re deceiving anyone.

 On the other hand, there are some people who speak more simply and yet are full of common sense.
-There are some people whose actions shine with honesty and integrity.
+There are some people whose actions shine with honesty and integrity or kindness or compassion.

 These are the kinds of things you should be looking out for when you get to know someone.
 These are the kinds of questions I will be asking myself: